lileitech/LearnGC/README.md

 ### MS-CNN fold
 This fold includes the python code to train and test the LearnGC architecture.
 ### Matlab_script fold
-This fold includes some pre-processing scripts employed in AtrialJSQnet, and some of these scripts aimed to use the generated C++ tools mentioned in the C++ script fold.
+This fold includes some pre-processing scripts employed in LearnGC, and some of these scripts aimed to use the generated C++ tools mentioned in the C++ script fold.

 Besides, GenerateModelsFromLabels.cxx was used to convert 3D label into 3D mesh.